AviatrixSystems/Controller-HA-for-AWS/README.md

 6. Create an S3 bucket of any name(for eg. aviatrix_lambda).
 Upload `aviatrix_ha.zip` to this S3 bucket.
 Note down this bucket's name, this will be used later while setting up CloudFormation template.

-7. You can also launch the cloud formation directly from [here](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=AviatrixController&templateURL=https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/aviatrix-aws-existing-controller-ha.json)
+7. You can launch the cloud formation directly from [here](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=AviatrixController&templateURL=https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/aviatrix-aws-existing-controller-ha.json)

-(Alternately, at the CloudFormation page(AWS Console-> Services -> Management Tools-> CloudFormation), select Create stack.
-On the next screen, Select `Upload a template to Amazon S3`.
-Click on `Choose file`, and then select `aviatrix-aws-existing-controller-ha.json` from directory `Controller-HA-for-AWS-master` created in Step 5. )

 8. Click next.